 Replace Your Old Boiler

-If you haven’t replaced your boiler in 10 years or more, then doing so may also be worthwhile considering.
+According to the team from BoilerJuice US, if you haven’t replaced your boiler in 10 years or more, then doing so may also be worthwhile considering.
 Modern boilers are much more energy-efficient and could end up paying for themselves in just a few years.
 Just as with windows and doors, boiler prices can vary drastically, so you’ll want to do plenty of research before choosing a brand and model to install.
 There’s plenty of advice available on choosing the right brand and type of boiler for you, with a full breakdown on each one’s efficiency rating.

 Maximise Your Insulation

 Another important thing you should do to maximise the efficiency of your home is to ensure that your home is adequately insulated.
 Cavity foam insulation is an excellent way to do this, as is ensuring that you have plenty of insulation in your loft.
 You may even be able to get a government grant, and you can find more information on the subject by going to the UK Government’s website.